andreask-j/akjTools/README.md

 # akjTools
-`akjTools` is a collection of HDAs I've developed and featured on https://www.andreaskj.com.
+`akjTools` is a collection of HDAs I've developed and featured on https://www.andreaskj.com. <br />
-They work in all licenses of Houdini, including FX.
+They work in all licenses of Houdini, including FX. <br />
 Some HDAs require Houdini 20.5

 ### Download and Install